CIO CEO CFO role

 To survive in today’s global economy, a business must know early on where to make course corrections to stay on track.
 Business no longer has the luxury of waiting until the financial results are in to figure out if things are headed in the right direction.

 For most CIOs and IT managers, they have almost exclusively focused on this entire domain.
-Nearly all technology activities and certainly most implementations focus on these areas exclusively.
+Nearly all technology activities and certainly most SAP implementations focus on these areas exclusively.

 The CEO Focuses on Strategy, Business Growth, Sales, and Marketing